JosephCheung0327/CSC111-Project-2/README.md

 ## How to run the program
 - Install the necessary modules as listed in requirements.txt
 - Run main.py
-- Enter any name and complete your profile (Enter "admin" to access the connection graph networks)
+- Enter any name and complete your profile (Enter "admin" to view connection graphs)